MikeTaylor/scottkit/manual/reference.md

 * `print` _string_
 --
 Prints the specified string.
 Within that string, `\n` sequences are interpreted as newlines, and `\t` sequences as tabs.
+Since double-quotes are used to enclose the string, they may not appear within it.
+So backquotes (`` ` ``) are replaced by double quotes when they are printed.

 * `goto` _room_
 --